 Impact of Spending Addiction

-Shopping addiction can have several consequences on your life.
-The first and most obvious one is financial difficulties.
-Shipping addicts often go beyond their means to satisfy the craving for buying new things, even going to extreme lengths such as getting loans, first from friends, family and banks, and then, once they’re unable to do that, turning to shady sources.
+Let’s start with financial difficulties.
+Shopping addicts often go beyond their means to satisfy the craving for buying new things.
+This includes going to extreme lengths such as getting loans from friends, family, or banks.
+Then, once they’re unable to do that, they often turn to shady sources or to selling off personal items just to feed their addiction.

 Types of Overspending Addiction